Complexity of Eliminating (Majority) Illusion in Directed Networks: Polynomial time Solvable Topologies

 We extend the above proposition to consider a directed graph whose underlying undirected version is a cycle, and then consider \textit{outward grids}, a directed grid such that the out-neighbors of a vertex $v$ are the vertices to the right of $v$ and below $v$.
 Notably, in both graph classes, every vertex $v$ satisfies $|N^+(v)|\leq 2$.
 This inherent sparsity simplifies the elimination of illusion and $p$-illusion, leading to the following observation.

-\begin{restatable}{observation}{obspgreaterhalf} Suppose $G=(V, E)$ is a digraph with $|N^+(v)|\leq 2$ for every $v\in V$.
+\begin{restatable}{observation}{obspgreaterhalf} Suppose $G=(V, E)$ is a directed graph with $|N^+(v)|\leq 2$ for every $v\in V$.
 Then, \begin{enumerate}[label=(\roman*)] \item For $p>\frac{1}{2}$, the problem becomes trivial, as resolving all illusions merely requires recoloring every red vertex except for the red vertices that have no in-neighbors.

 \item For $p\leq \frac{1}{2}$, the notions of illusion and $p$-illusion of a vertex $v$ are equivalent, i.e., a solution for \textsc{Difr} yields a solution for $p$-\textsc{Difr} and vice-versa. \end{enumerate} \end{restatable}